2021 • 10 • 29

 What are the regular operating hours of the National Museum of Natural History?

 Tuesday-Sunday, 10:00 AM – 5:00 PM.
 It’s closed on Mondays.

 It’s FREE for all.
 Filipinos, foreigners, students, adults, children.
 All can visit without paying anything.

 When is the best time to visit?

+- Before the COVID-19 pandemic, expect weekends to be much more packed than weekdays.
 Since the entrance fee is waived, it can get pretty crowded.
-Expect weekends to be much more packed than weekdays.
 Friends and families usually flock to the museums either Saturday or Sunday when there’s no class and no work.
 The queue can stretch to the outside of the building, down the stairs.